-- 24 The Clark County Water Reclamation District currently takes in approximately 1.5 million gallons - per day from Nellis AFB.
-In 2009, Nellis AFB rented land to the City of North Las Vegas for a - 26 water reclamation facility.
-Septic systems are in place for areas that have remote access or no - 27 access to pipes.
-The Clark County Water Reclamation district is a member of the Southern - Nevada Water Authority (SNWA) and governs the Clark County section of SNWA.
-The district - services all areas in Clark County and collects and reclaims approximately 83 million gallons of - services all areas in Clark County and collects and reclaims approximately 83 million gallons of - 30 wastewater per day. - Nellis AFB's drinking water is supplied by SNWA from Lake Mead (formed by Hoover Dam and - fed by the Colorado River) and nine active wells (USAF, 2015).
-Water treatment from Lake Mead - water is conducted at the Alfred Merritt Smith or River Mountains treatment facilities using a - multistage filtration system (USAF, 2015).
-Water collected by SNWA from wells is chlorinated by - 35 Civil Engineering Utilities (USAF, 2015).
-All water is certified as safe to drink in accordance with - the USEPA (USAF, 2015).
-SNWA predicts that water demand will increase over future years - 37 (SNWA, 2015). - The majority of electricity provided to Nellis AFB is provided by NV Energy.
-The remaining energy - is provided by a large solar array stationed on Nellis AFB and owned by NV Energy, which was - 40 completed and became fully operational in 2015.
-The system encompasses about 140 acres and - 41 contains approximately 70,000 solar panels.
-In 2014, the solar array produced 31.202 gigawatt - 42 hours (USEIA, 2016). - The majority of solid waste is taken to an approved landfill by Republic Services.
-In 1991, Nevada - legislature set a recycling goal of 25 percent.
-In 2012 and 2013, Clark County recycling rates were - 45 27.5 and 22.0 percent, respectively (NDEP, 2015).
+The Clark County Water Reclamation District currently takes in approximately 1.5 million gallons per day from Nellis AFB.
+In 2009, Nellis AFB rented land to the City of North Las Vegas for a water reclamation facility.
+Septic systems are in place for areas that have remote access or no access to pipes.
+The Clark County Water Reclamation district is a member of the Southern Nevada Water Authority (SNWA) and governs the Clark County section of SNWA.
+The district services all areas in Clark County and collects and reclaims approximately 83 million gallons of wastewater per day.

+Nellis AFB's drinking water is supplied by SNWA from Lake Mead (formed by Hoover Dam and fed by the Colorado River) and nine active wells (USAF, 2015).
+Water treatment from Lake Mead water is conducted at the Alfred Merritt Smith or River Mountains treatment facilities using a multistage filtration system (USAF, 2015).
+Water collected by SNWA from wells is chlorinated by Civil Engineering Utilities (USAF, 2015).
+All water is certified as safe to drink in accordance with the USEPA (USAF, 2015).
+SNWA predicts that water demand will increase over future years (SNWA, 2015).

+The majority of electricity provided to Nellis AFB is provided by NV Energy.
+The remaining energy is provided by a large solar array stationed on Nellis AFB and owned by NV Energy, which was completed and became fully operational in 2015.
+The system encompasses about 140 acres and contains approximately 70,000 solar panels.
+In 2014, the solar array produced 31.202 gigawatt hours (USEIA, 2016).

+The majority of solid waste is taken to an approved landfill by Republic Services.
+In 1991, Nevada legislature set a recycling goal of 25 percent.
+In 2012 and 2013, Clark County recycling rates were 27.5 and 22.0 percent, respectively (NDEP, 2015).

-- 1 The distributor of natural gas to heat the base is the Southwest Gas Company through - 2 approximately 200,000 linear feet (40 miles) of polyethylene pipes.
-The base hosts three - 3 1,000-cubic-foot tanks for natural gas storage to be used for equipment. - 4 Jet fuel, diesel, and gasoline are delivered to Nellis AFB by the CALNEV Pipeline (owned and - 5 operated by Kinder Morgan) (Clark County Planning Commission, 2006).
-The CALNEV Pipeline - 6 moves fuel from California to Nellis AFB and McCarran International Airport via a 550-mile, - two-line pipe system.
-It provides Clark County with approximately 130,000 barrels of fuel per day - 8 (Clark County Planning Commission, 2006).
+The distributor of natural gas to heat the base is the Southwest Gas Company through approximately 200,000 linear feet (40 miles) of polyethylene pipes.
+The base hosts three 1,000-cubic-foot tanks for natural gas storage to be used for equipment.

+Jet fuel, diesel, and gasoline are delivered to Nellis AFB by the CALNEV Pipeline (owned and operated by Kinder Morgan) (Clark County Planning Commission, 2006).
+The CALNEV Pipeline moves fuel from California to Nellis AFB and McCarran International Airport via a 550-mile, two-line pipe system.
+It provides Clark County with approximately 130,000 barrels of fuel per day (Clark County Planning Commission, 2006).

-9 3.11 SOCIOECONOMICS
+3.11 SOCIOECONOMICS

-- 10 Socioeconomic resources include population, race and ethnicity, income, poverty, housing, and - employment.
-Data on existing socioeconomic conditions were collected from the U.S. Census, - 12 Bureau, the U.S. Bureau of Labor Statistics, and the Nevada Department of Employment, - 13 Training, and Rehabilitation. - According to information obtained from the 2016 American Community Survey's 5-year estimates, - there were 2,070,153 residents in Clark County and 230,436 residents in North Las Vegas (Table - 16 3-2).
+Socioeconomic resources include population, race and ethnicity, income, poverty, housing, and employment.
+Data on existing socioeconomic conditions were collected from the U.S. Census, Bureau, the U.S. Bureau of Labor Statistics, and the Nevada Department of Employment, Training, and Rehabilitation.

+According to information obtained from the 2016 American Community Survey's 5-year estimates, there were 2,070,153 residents in Clark County and 230,436 residents in North Las Vegas (Table 3-2).
 Based on that same data source, the population of Nellis AFB was 3,252.
-There were - 17 735,475 occupied housing units in Clark County, 69,109 in North Las Vegas, and 832 on Nellis - 18 AFB.
+There were 735,475 occupied housing units in Clark County, 69,109 in North Las Vegas, and 832 on Nellis AFB.

-19 Table 3-2.
+Table 3-2.
 Population and Housing Units